microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/readme.md

 ##Important Note for Azure Stack TP2 & Static IP Addresses#

 When you deployed your Azure Stack, if you deployed with a static network configuration, there is a known issue, and workaround.
-If you're not sure whether you deployed with a static network configuration, essentially, you have a static configuration if you used any of the following:
+If you're not sure whether you deployed with a static network configuration, essentially, you have a static configuration if you used any of the following parameters within your deployment script:

 - NatIPv4Subnet
 - NatIPv4Address